Malay house: Construction

 Using renewable natural materials including timber and bamboo, the dwellings are often built without the use of metal including nails.
 Instead pre-cut holes and grooves are used to fit the timber elements into one another, effectively making it a 'prefabricated house'.

 Although nails had been invented and in later houses used minimally for non-structural elements (for example, windows or panels), structural flexibility was a benefit which nailing inhibited.
 Without nails, a timber house could be dismantled and reconstructed in a new location.
 Most of the ancient Malay peoples of South-East Asia maintained a form of self-regenerating environmental culture.

 Design

-Traditional timber houses incorporated design principals relevant in contemporary architecture such as shading and ventilation, qualities present in the basic house features.
+Traditional timber houses incorporated design principles relevant in contemporary architecture such as shading and ventilation, qualities present in the basic house features.
 Although Malay houses have diversity of styles according to each states, provinces, and sub-ethnics, there are common style and similarities shared among them: